carpentries/instructor-training/episodes/15-carpentries.md

 ## Local Support

-There is a helpful list for planning here in the handbook [Helper Checklist and Suggestions][docs-helper-checklist].
-We recommend at least a 1:8 helper-to-learner ratio for in-person workshops and more (e.g. 1:5) if teaching online.
+There are a number of helpful [Workshop Checklists and Suggestions][docs-workshop-checklists] in the handbook.
+The Helper checklist recommends at least a 1:10 helper-to-learner ratio for in-person workshops (not counting instructors) and more if teaching online.

 ::::::::::::::::::::::::::::::::::::::::::::::::::